0xrawsec/whids/doc/apis.md

 ## All endpoint reports

+🟢 **GET** `/endpoints/reports`

 **Description:** API endpoint to get EDR reports about all the endpoints connected.
 Reports are not persistent accross restart of the manager.

-**GET** `/endpoints/reports`

 **Request:**
 ```bash